wrfrohlich/BITalino_Server/README.md

 ## 2 - How to use this project:

 #### 2.1 - Preparing the enviroment:
-First of all is necessary install and configure the libraries.
+First of all it is necessary install and configure the libraries.

 2.1.1 - Bluetooth: